arsyakaukabi/bypass-paywall-kompas/README.md

 5. Click on Load unpacked and select the folder where you extracted the extension files.

-6. The Paywall Remover extension will now be added to Chrome, and you can use it on kompas.id to remove paywalls.
+6. The Bypass Paywall Kompas extension will now be added to Chrome, and you can use it on kompas.id to remove paywalls.

 ### Mozilla Firefox